The Art Of Realism

 Passing Time – 36″ x 48″, acrylic on canvas © A.D.
 Cook 2000 [ available ]

 A beautiful custom-built American V-twin motorcycle.
 There is nothing like it.
 I enjoyed seeing this one while sharing the pleasures of a cold beer with a few dozen friends.
-A weekly ritual… it was all part of our weekly “bike night” at the big red barn at The Corner Saloon and we were passing time.
+It was a weekly ritual… it was all part of our weekly “bike night” at the big red barn at The Corner Saloon, and we were passing the time.

 Easyriders, April 2001